django-mptt/django-mptt/docs/upgrade.rst

 Development version (since 0.5.5)
 =================================

-mptt now requires Python 2.5+
+mptt now requires Python 2.6+
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We started using context managers, which means we can't support python 2.4 anymore.
+mptt 0.6 drops support for both Python 2.4 and 2.5.

+This was done to make it easier to support Python 3, as well as support the new context managers (delay_mptt_updates and disable_mptt_updates).

 If you absolutely can't upgrade your Python version, you'll need to stick to mptt 0.5.5 until you can.

 No more implicit ``empty_label=True`` on form fields
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~